 National Herbarium of Victoria

-The National Herbarium of Victoria (MEL) houses a collection of approximately 1.4 million dried plant, algae and fungi specimens from all around the world.
+The National Herbarium of Victoria at Royal Botanic Gardens Victoria (MEL) houses a collection of approximately 1.5 million dried plant, algae and fungi specimens from all around the world.
 The majority of the collection is Australian, with a particular emphasis on the flora of Victoria.
 MEL's collection is rich in historical specimens and foreign-collected specimens: about half of the specimens were collected before 1900, and one third were collected overseas.

 These specimens provide a permanent record of the occurrence of a plant species at a particular place and time and are an invaluable resource for scientists, land managers and historians.
 The Herbarium building also houses a library of botanical literature and artwork.